abhishekarya1/Hash-Define-myNotes/content/java/more-oop.md

 Since nested classes are defined at member level in another class, it can be `public`, package access, `protected` and `private` just like other members and unlike top-level classes.

-Inner classes can even access `private` members of its outer class.
+Inner classes can even access `private` members of its outer class, since it is also a member of it.

 Java 16 allowed `static` methods inside nested inner class which was not allowed before.
 Now they can exist in any of the 4 nested class types.